ttslr/MT-KD/README.md

-# GraphSpeech
+# MT-KD

-__"GraphSpeech: Syntax-aware Graph Attention Network For Neural Speech Synthesis"__
+__"Decoding Knowledge Transfer for Text-to-Speech Training"__

-Authors: Rui Liu, Berrak Sisman and Haizhou Li
+Authors: Rui Liu, Berrak Sisman, Guanglai Gao and Haizhou Li

-This paper was submiteed to ICASSP2021.
+This paper was submiteed to IEEE/ACM Transactions on Audio, Speech, and Language Processing.

 ## Speech samples

-Speech samples are available at [demo page](https://ttslr.github.io/GraphSpeech/).
+Speech samples are available at [demo page](https://ttslr.github.io/MT-KD/).